Quickback Docs

 How They Work Together

-Scenario: A member requests GET /employees/123
+Scenario: An interviewer requests GET /candidates/cnd_123

 • Yes → Continue